The time scale of redundancy between prosody and linguistic context: Methods

+Pitch and loudness were extracted using the algorithms from \citet{suni2017hierarchical}.
+These yield pitch---measured as fundamental frequency, \fzero---curves that we $z$-scored per speaker to normalize for inter-speaker pitch range and avoid bimodal pitch distributions due to sex.
+For each word, we analyzed pitch in a window of up to 250$ms$ (or the word's full duration, if shorter) centered on the primary (stressed) syllable, as identified using CELEX.
+This choice reflects the fact that English pitch accents typically align with stressed syllables \cite{pierrehumbert1980phonology} and reduces phonological variability due to word length.
+However, this approach focuses on lexical stress and may underrepresent boundary tones.
+We then averaged the pitch values within the selected window to yield a single mean pitch value per word.
+Loudness, measured as energy, was similarly extracted, with energy curves being averaged per word.

-In short, this prominence value reflects the steepest time-frequency variation in a signal combining duration, energy and \fzero.
-Apart from the absolute average prominence value per each word, we also computed their relative prominence, subtracting the mean prominence value of the three preceding words from the current word's value; this emphasizes local changes in prominence.
+Prominence was computed using a composite acoustic measure from \citet{suni2017hierarchical}, which integrates time-frequency variation across duration, energy, and \fzero.
+This measure has been validated in prior work as capturing prosodic prominence \cite{suni2017hierarchical, talman2019predicting, terken2000perception}.
+In addition to the absolute prominence values, we also computed relative prominence by subtracting the mean prominence of the preceding three words from the current word’s value, emphasizing local contrast.
+We used the word-level prominence scores released with this dataset \cite{talman2019predicting}.\looseness=-1

-\paragraph{Splitting the Data to Train, Validation and Test} The dataset was divided into separate train, validation and test sets, using splits of the dataset provided by \citet{talman2019predicting}.
+\paragraph{Splitting the Data into Train, Validation and Test} The dataset was divided into train, validation and test sets, following standard practice in machine learning.
+We used splits of the dataset provided by \citet{talman2019predicting}.
 For training, we used a data split (termed train-360) containing 904 speakers, 11,262 sentences and 2,076,289 words.
 For validation, we used a data split (termed dev) containing 40 speakers, 5,726 sentences and 99,200 words.
-We had access to a data split (termed test) containing 39 speakers, 4,821 sentences and 90,063 words, as well as to another data split (termed train-100) containing 247 speakers, 33,041 sentences and 570,592 words.
-We therefore used the latter split (train-100) as the test set, except for prominence (absolute and relative) where we added this split to the test split, which led to more stable results.
+For testing, we used two data splits (both non-overlapping with the Train and Validation sets): one (termed train-100) containing 247 speakers, 33,041 sentences and 570,592 words, and the other (termed test) containing 39 speakers, 4,821 sentences and 90,063 words.
+We used the train-100 split as the main test set, except when analyzing prominence; for those analyses, we combined the two test sets in order to obtain more stable results.